-Hospice and Palliative Medicine Fellowship
+Hospice and Palliative Medicine Interprofessional Fellowship

 Dartmouth-Hitchcock Medical Center (DHMC) is a rural academic 396-bed tertiary care referral center attracting patients from Vermont, New Hampshire, Western Massachusetts and parts of Maine.
 Our patient population is predominantly low socioeconomic status, Caucasian, non-religious, uninsured/underinsured, and have challenges with healthcare access.

-We have outpatient and inpatient services as well as a primary service at the Jack Byrne Center for Palliative & Hospice Care (same link as is currently on the page) serving our community.
-Rotations include a local home hospice program with Visiting Nurses of NH and VT, a unique long term care facility experience at Kendal of Hanover, and pediatric palliative care at Boston Children’s Hospital.
+We have outpatient and inpatient services as well as a primary service at the Jack Byrne Center for Palliative & Hospice Care serving our community.
+Rotations include a local home hospice program with Visiting Nurses of NH and VT, long term care facility experiences at a few DH affiliated sites representing a socioeconomic range, and pediatric palliative care at our own Children’s Hospital at Dartmouth (ChaD).
 Electives include spirituality and interventional pain.
 Our faculty are nationally recognized for communication education, substance use disorder in palliative care populations, narrative medicine, and healthcare delivery science research in end-of-life care.

 Our aim is to train well rounded clinicians who can manage the vulnerable populations in our region.
 This is obtained through interdisciplinary mentorship/education with a focus on advanced communication techniques, management of palliative care patients living with substance use disorder (SUD), collaborative interdisciplinary teamwork, the capacity for self-reflection and ability to value others’ perspectives.